arinbasu/Reproducible-research-using-Authorea-markdown-and-github/llqbu2n8ko8.md

 We start to write a paper in Authorea using markdown.
+Then w